FuzzyDusty/blog/guiding-post.md

 # Guiding Post

-Welcome to my GitHub Pages blog!
-This is where I’ll share updates on my projects and what I’m learning.
+This is where I’ll share updates on my projects.
+I will link more as time goes on...

-Right now I am using gracenolan's notes (I am not sure how to reference them oops) to work on my cybersecurity coding skills.
-They highlighted a few topics that I am going to attempt to code in python.
-I am listing out their topics here:
-"
 - Cyphers / encryption algorithms
     - [Project Caesar](project_caesar.md)
 - Parse arbitrary logs